 Computed Tomography (CT) CT scans take a closer look at the brain to look for issues within the brain such as:

 Magnetic Resonance Imaging (MRI) are an incredibly accurate type of scan that can be ordered.
 Often they are not ordered until treatment has already commenced and it has been confirmed that there is a brain injury by some other type of test.
 They can pick up any small change that may happen.

 It will be important following an injury to test how the brain is working.
 Neurological testing monitors motor skills, speech, balance, hearing, mood changes, mental health.
 Any slight change, including disorientation should be analyzed during an exam.

 Getting a second opinion is always a good next step following diagnosis of a brain injury, especially in the event that extensive treatment such as surgery is the recommendation.
 Surgery, especially brain surgery, can come with a large number of risks.
 A second opinion will be important to confirm that such an invasive treatment is the best way to move forward.

 Being the victim of a brain injury can be a scary process that may leave the person with many questions.
 Diagnosing brain injuries can be challenging as symptoms do not always present right away.
-If you have received a brain injury due to someone else’s negligence, consulting with a personal injury attorney may be helpful such as the Personal Injury attorney Henderson NV locals turn to.
+If you have received a brain injury due to someone else’s negligence, consulting with a personal injury attorney may be helpful such as the Personal Injury lawyer locals turn to.